sous-chefs/iis/README.md

 - :delete: - delete an existing virtual directory
 - :config: - configure a virtual directory

-#### Attribute Parameters
+#### Properties

-- `application_name`: name attribute.
+- `application_name`: name property.
 This is the name of the website or site + application you are adding it to.
+We use the resource name if this isn't specified here.
 - `path`: The virtual directory path on the site.
 - `physical_path`: The physical path of the virtual directory on the disk.
 - `username`: (optional) The username required to logon to the physical_path.
 If set to "" will clear username and password.